A Complete-Electrode-Model-Based Forward Approach for Transcranial Temporal Interference Stimulation with Linearization: A Numerical Simulation Study: Methods

 This field should be the strongest, where the volume current fields $\volumeCurrentDensity_1$ and $\volumeCurrentDensity_2$ are roughly equal in magnitude but diminish near the electrodes.
 In addition to this, the stabilized relative and absolute differences of the form

 between two volume current fields ($g = \volumeCurrentDensity$) and interference current fields ($g = \interferenceField$) were computed to see where the two fields differ the most.
-The inverse of the stabilization parameter $\errorDiscrepancy$ in \eqref{eq:rel-diff} represents a dynamic range (dB) that determines the maximum contrast between details in the examination.
-The dynamic range can be associated with a peak signal-to-noise ratio (PSNR) following from the model-related uncertainty factors.
-In the investigation of the volume and interference current fields, we choose $\delta = \SI{-35}{\decibel}$ and $\delta = \SI{-18}{\decibel}$, respectively.
+The inverse of the stabilization parameter $\errorDiscrepancy$ in \eqref{eq:rel-diff} represents a dynamic range (\unit\decibel) that determines the maximum contrast between details in the examination.

+The dynamic range $\errorDiscrepancy$ can be associated with a peak signal-to-noise ratio (PSNR) following from the model-related uncertainty factors.
+In the investigation of the volume and interference current fields, we choose $\delta = \qty{-35}{\decibel}$ and $\delta = \qty{-18}{\decibel}$, respectively.
 The motivation for this choice is explained in the following section.
-Thus, this investigation can be considered valid, where the PSNR of the volume and interference current is $\geq$35 dB and $\geq$18 dB (1.78 and 12.59 \% maximum relative error w.r.t.\ maximum lead field amplitude), respectively.
+Thus, this investigation can be considered valid, where the PSNR of the volume and interference current is $\geq\qty{35}{\decibel}$ and $\geq\qty{18}{\decibel}$ (1.78 and 12.59 \% maximum relative error w.r.t.\ maximum lead field amplitude), respectively.
 The measure \eqref{eq:rel-diff} was also applied to evaluate the difference between solutions obtained with reference and linearized lead fields (Figure~\ref{fig:L-column-vector-plot}) to get a sense of where the potential distribution changes the most when the contact resistance $\contactResistance$ is modified at the electrode TP9.
+The scale in the related visualizations is logarithmic, where the visualized field $\someField$ has been transformed via the equation